oesteban/hcph-sops/docs/data-management/edf-to-bids.md

 ### Parsing the ``events`` dataframe

 The events dataframe contains several parameters calculated by the EyeLink software.
+It is important to remark that these *events* are not exactly the same as the experimental *events* that are encoded in the dataset.
+These *events* are specific to the recording of ET data with the EyeLink device.

 ```Python
 # Process events: first generate empty columns